UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 *  A DataCrate has a CATALOG.html tag file in the root directory which describes the files and directories in the BagIt payload (/data) directory.
-   The CATALOG.html has metadata about the dataset as a whole, and may have information about individual files and directories, such as their title, license, authorship or other provenance information.
+   The CATALOG.html has metadata about the dataset as a whole, and MAY have information about individual files and directories, such as their title, license, authorship or other provenance information.
 Metadata is expressed in RDFa format.